2022 Volunteer Service Opportunity Guide

 * hosting a screening of short documentary films to educate friends and community members about threats to the Health of the Hudson and how to address them

 * staffing outreach tables at farmers markets, festivals, and fairs.
-(This activity is currently on hold due to COVID concerns.

 To explore Riverkeeper volunteer activities, visit the groups website at www.riverkeeper.org; membership inquiries may be directed to Monica Dietrich at 914-478-4501 or by emailing firstname.lastname@example.org